portiaAI/portia-agent-examples/refund-agent-mcp/README.md

 1. Clone the repository and select this folder.
 2. Copy the `.env.example` file to `.env` and add your API keys to it.
 3. Install dependencies `poetry install`
-4. Setup the Stripe payment to refund
+4. Setup the Stripe payment to refund.
+You can use `poetry run python stripe_setup.py --email <test email>`, or follow these steps:
     i.
 Create a Customer with an email address you have access to. ii.
 Create a Product (this can be anything). iii.
 Create a Payment.
 We did this by issuing an invoice to the Customer from step (i), and then paying the invoice with a Stripe [test card](https://docs.stripe.com/testing)